 Today the county courthouse in the downtown square stands as a regal reminder of Brady’s past.
 Completed in 1900, the building remains largely the same in look as it did a century ago.
 In 1967, it was named a Texas Historical Landmark.
 At the nearby Heart of Texas Historical Museum, inside the old county jail building, two facets of Brady and American life are represented: jail and the military.
 Lovers of country music will enjoy the incredibly rare outfits and other souvenirs donated or purchased from the estates of some of the biggest names in the history of the genre at the Heart of Texas Country Music Museum.
 The museum also hosts a country music festival each spring.

 Speaking of annual events, Brady is famous for hosting the World Championship BBQ Goat Cook-Off every Labor Day.
 It’s an eclectic good time full of live music and dancing, healthy competition, and mouth-watering food.
-For tasty barbecue throughout the year, downtown Brady has several local spots, including The Spread and Mac’s BBQ.
+Brady offers a variety of locally owned restaurants to choose from that will leave you wanting more - including Cattlemans BBQ and Mac’s BBQ.
 Both are located on Bridge Street, Brady’s “main drag” where you’ll find lots of shopping, dining, and entertainment attractions.

 Whether you’re looking for a day out on the lake, a trophy buck for your wall, or just a weekend of shopping and barbecue-eatin’, the heart of Texas is the place to find it.